chris1610/sidetable/README.md

 |  1 | Third   |  6714.7  |  0.234011 |           24892.1 |             0.867504 |
 |  2 | Second  |  3801.84 |  0.132496 |           28693.9 |             1        |

 Another feature of sidetable is that you can specify a threshold.
-Many data analysis tasks can break down along the 80/20 rule.
-You can use the `thresh` to define a threshold and group all entries above that threshold into an "Other" grouping:
+For many data analysis, you may want to break down into large groupings to focus on and ignore others.
+You can use the `thresh` argument to define a threshold and group all entries above that threshold into an "Other" grouping:

 ```python
 df.st.freq(['class', 'who'], value='fare', thresh=.80)